 Tony Schaab is a seasoned event-planning professional, having worked as a Wedding DJ and Master of Ceremonies since 1999.
-He is the co-host of the annual Bishop Luers-Midwest Swing Choir Invitational in Fort Wayne, Indiana, the world’s first show choir competition.
-He is an award-winning and best-selling author and review critic; 2014 will see the release of his humorous “memoir” novel, “Confessions of a Wedding DJ.”
+He has has performed MC/DJ work for the NFL, NBA, and PGA; he is also the co-host of the annual Bishop Luers-Midwest Show Choir Invitational in Fort Wayne, Indiana, the world’s first show choir competition.
+He is the creator of TheGOREScore.com and is an award-winning and best-selling author and review critic; 2014 will see the release of his humorous “memoir” novel, “Confessions of a Wedding DJ.”
 Tony lives in Indianapolis with his wife, daughter, and two rambunctious dogs.
 Learn more about Tony at TonySchaab.com.

 Well, where to start?
 I suppose the beginning is as good as any.